timvandermeij/sentiment-analysis/README.md

 Next we need to compile NumPy from source as we need it to work with OpenBLAS.
 It is not only better, but SciPy requires it because Lapack/BLAS are not installed on the
 DAS-3.
 Follow the instructions from step 2 onward from this link: http://stackoverflow.com/questions/11443302/compiling-numpy-with-openblas-integration/14391693#14391693.
-Make sure to use `/scratch/scratch/{username}/opt` for the paths.
+Make sure to use `/home/{username}/.local` for the paths.

-If that is done (be sure to test that it is working) we continue installing the remaining dependencies:
+If that is done (make sure to test that it is working) we continue installing the remaining dependencies:

     (python)$ pip install --no-deps scipy
     (python)$ pip install --no-deps pandas